ahmedkaludi/level-up/readme.txt

 == Copyright ==

-designblocks WordPress Theme, Copyright 2018 designblocks is distributed under the terms of the GNU GPL.
+levelup WordPress Theme, Copyright 2018 levelup is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by